-17 May 2013 - A sharp fall of the Aussie dollar and tight supply resulted in a surge in wool prices in A$ terms this week.
-Our weekly report delivers a comprehensive view of wool prices in Australia, with a long list of micron types in A$, US$ and euro terms.
+30 September 2016 - Wool prices have surged this week, due to the offer of superfine fibers in Sydney and whatever the new jump of the Australian dollar.
+Our report delivers a comprehensive view of wool prices in Australia, with a long list of micron types in A$, US$ and euro terms.
 Historical charts are also available, such as downloadable historical data.
-A glimpse on the Chinese, New Zealand and South African markets is provided.
+Links to weekly market reports in New Zealand and South African are provided.

 29 September 2016 - Minimum wages have remained stable since the start of the year, but they are already expected to be raised in Vietnam and Cambodia, as of January 1st next year.
 Workers of most low-cost countries do not actually receive a minimum wage, according to a recent study by the I.L.O. whereas buyers could now check the effective level of living wages.
 Our report displays minimum wages in a large number of apparel manufacturing countries, with latest data updated as of October 1st in US$ terms, compared with January 2015 and January 2014.
 Minimum wages in local currency units are also released for most countries.

 29 September 2016 - Yarn prices are relatively stable on domestic markets in Pakistan whereas export prices are sharply falling, due to a lack of demand, our correspondent reports.
 Our weekly review offers a comprehensive picture of the domestic and export yarn markets in Pakistan, with cotton yarns, polyester-cotton, polyester-viscose, polyester spun and viscose spun prices being covered.
 All these weekly data are available for download over a 12-month period.